What Is an M.2 SSD?

 M.2 is a physical card format that replaced the older mSATA & 2.5-inch SATA form factors in most laptops & desktops manufactured after 2015.
 The M.2 slot accepts drives running either the SATA protocol or the NVMe protocol, but the two are not interchangeable; the connector keying determines which interface the drive supports.

 The keying difference is simple.
-B-key (a notch on the left side of the connector, 6 pins wide) means SATA.
-M-key (a notch on the right side, 5 pins wide) means NVMe over PCIe x4.
+B-key (a notch on the left side of the connector) means SATA or PCIe x2.
+M-key (a notch on the right side) means NVMe over PCIe x4.
 B+M key (notches on both sides) fits in either slot but typically runs at SATA speeds or PCIe x2.
 This matters for recovery because connecting a SATA M.2 drive to an NVMe-only PC-3000 adapter produces no response at all.

 Recovery pricing starts at $200 for SATA M.2 drives & $200 for NVMe M.2 drives.
 The first step in every M.2 case is identifying which protocol the drive uses, which takes under 30 seconds by checking the key notch.